awolverp/cachebox/README.md

 from cachebox import Cache

 # These parameters are common in classes:
-# By `maxsize` param, you can specify the limit size of the cache ( zero means infinity ); this is unchangable.
+# `maxsize` specifies the limit size of the cache (zero means infinity); this is unchangable.
-# By `iterable` param, you can create cache from a dict or an iterable.
+# `iterable` allows creating a cache from a dict or an iterable.
-# If `capacity` param is given, cache attempts to allocate a new hash table with at
+# `capacity` will make the cache attempt to allocate a new hash table with at
 # least enough capacity for inserting the given number of elements without reallocating.
 cache = Cache(maxsize=100, iterable=None, capacity=100)

-# you can behave with it like a dictionary
+# behaves like a regular dict
 cache["key"] = "value"
-# or you can use `.insert(key, value)` instead of that (recommended)
+# using `.insert(key, value)` is recommended
 cache.insert("key", "value")

 print(cache["key"])  # value

 del cache["key"]
 cache["key"]  # KeyError: key

-# cachebox.Cache does not have any policy, so will raise OverflowError if reached the bound.
+# cachebox.Cache does not have any policy, so will raise OverflowError if the capacity is exceeded
 cache.update({i:i for i in range(200)})
 # OverflowError: The cache has reached the bound.
 ```